robault/ActsAsTenantExample/README.md

-# bundle exec rake db:drop db:create db:migrate db:seed (Rails 7)
+# Row-level Multitenancy with ActsAsTenant (Rails 7)

 ---